-Changyou also operates a cinema advertising business, which consists of Changyou's offering of pre-film cinema advertising slots, which are advertisements shown before the screening of a movie in a cinema theatre.
-Revenues generated by Changyou's cinema advertising business are classified as others revenues in the Sohu Group's consolidated statements of comprehensive income.
+Changyou also operates a cinema advertising business, which consists primarily of the acquisition, from operators of movie theaters, and the sale, to advertisers, of pre-film advertising slots, which are advertisements shown before the screening of a movie in a cinema theatre.
+Revenues generated by Changyou's cinema advertising business are classified as other revenues in the Sohu Group's consolidated statements of comprehensive income.